FuelLabs/sway-rfcs/rfcs/0003-declaration-engine.md

     functions: HashMap<String, TypedFunctionDeclaration>,

     // struct name to typed struct declaration
-    // again, this does not consider Path's
+    // again, this does not consider Paths
     structs: HashMap<String, TypedStructDeclaration>,

     // enums and traits